PNP commanders get 36 hours to resolve firing incidents or face relief

-Philippine National Police (PNP) commanders are now given only 36 hours to resolve indiscriminate firing incidents involving police officers, with failure to do so resulting in relief and charges.
+Philippine National Police (PNP) commanders are given 36 hours to resolve indiscriminate firing incidents involving police officers, with failure resulting in relief and charges.

 The directive, issued by acting chief Lt.
 Gen. Jose Melencio Nartatez Jr., aims to curb illegal gun discharges, especially during the holiday season.

-Last year's holiday season saw at least 27 cases of illegal gun discharges by January 1, 2025, highlighting the need for stricter measures.
+Last year's holiday season saw at least 27 cases of illegal gun discharges by January 1, 2025.

-The PNP is actively cautioning its personnel against the use of service firearms during Christmas and New Year celebrations.
+The PNP is actively cautioning its personnel and gun owners against the use of service firearms and irresponsible gun use during Christmas and New Year celebrations.

 Topics in this story